 Only the greatest, most indulgent sandwich around.
 The French really have this whole sandwich thing figured out.

 It’s essentially like a grilled cheese on steroids.
+Or a ham and cheese sandwich on steroids.
 With extra melty cheese and a creamy bechamel sauce piled high on top, the indulgence factor is out of this world.

 Traditionally the filling of the sandwich is ham, a thin layer of dijon mustard, and a little more cheese (ahem, GRUYERE) to hold it together.

 AND HAS A FRIED EGG ON TOP.